-The proposed bill H.75 seeks to enhance the involvement of various health care professionals in Vermont's end-of-life decision-making laws by allowing naturopathic physicians, nurse practitioners, and physician assistants to participate.
-It specifically grants naturopathic physicians the authority to sign and issue do-not-resuscitate (DNR) orders and clinician orders for life-sustaining treatment (COLST).
-The bill amends existing legal language by replacing "physician" with "clinician" in several contexts, thereby broadening the range of professionals who can engage in these critical decisions.
+The bill H.75, introduced by Representative Cordes, seeks to enhance the participation of various health care professionals in Vermont's end-of-life care laws by allowing naturopathic physicians, nurse practitioners, and physician assistants to issue do-not-resuscitate (DNR) orders and clinician orders for life-sustaining treatment (COLST).
+The legislation amends existing definitions by replacing "physician" with "clinician," thereby broadening the range of professionals authorized to make critical decisions regarding end-of-life treatment.
+Additionally, the bill establishes requirements for clinicians when prescribing medications intended to hasten death, ensuring that patient requests are informed, voluntary, and well-documented, while also providing protections for those who choose not to participate in these processes.

 Statutes affected: